MelloMantra/MC-Server-Interaction-Bot/README.md

 # REVAMP SOON
+like bro how is 41% of the project written in batch

 # Minecraft Server Uptime Manager
 A tool for managing your Minecraft server's uptime.
 Written mostly in Python, with several batch helper files.
 Currently a personal project only.